Tag Archives: Phishing

 Remote activation of phones by the police can be facilitated by exploiting security flaws, installing malware, or requesting backdoors in encryption technologies.
 However, some encryption technologies may be resistant to these measures and offer a higher level of protection for phone users.
 One of them is the EviCore NFC HSM technology developed by Freemindtronic.

 This technology lets users create their own encryption keys in a random way and store them in a physical device that communicates with the phone via NFC (Near Field Communication).
 The device also lets users define their own trust criteria that must be met to use the keys or their segments.
-The encryption is done in post-quantum AES-256 mode from either a device compatible with the EviCore NFC HSM technology or from an encrypted enclave in the phone created in the Key chain (Apple) or the Key store (Android) via the EviCore HSM OpenPGP technology.
+The encryption is done in Quantum-Safe AES-256 mode from either a device compatible with the EviCore NFC HSM technology or from an encrypted enclave in the phone created in the Key chain (Apple) or the Key store (Android) via the EviCore HSM OpenPGP technology.
 The encryption keys are segmented and superior to 256 bits.
 Moreover, they are physically externalized from computer systems.
 Everything is designed by Freemindtronic to effectively fight against espionage and corruption of telephone, computer, communication and information systems.
 Finally, without a server, without a database, even in air gap and airplane mode works EviCore NFC HSM or EviCore HSM OpenPGP technology.
 Everything is designed to work in volatile memory to leave no trace in telephone and computer systems.

 This technology offers a high level of security and privacy for phone users who want to protect their data from unauthorized access, including by the police.
 It also offers a high level of performance and usability for phone users who want to encrypt or over-encrypt all types of messaging in the world, including SMS and MMS.
 It also works with other applications that use encryption, such as email, cloud storage or blockchain.